YSU-CSIS-SE/Heroku/README.md

 Positives

 - Easy to set up and maintain
-- Easy to set up multiple intances of exactly the same app
+- Easy to set up multiple instances of exactly the same app
-- Auto deployment from Github Repository upon committing
+- Auto deployment from GitHub Repository upon committing
 - Free tier
 - Able to use custom domains
 - Able to manage most things from the website